falkr/ttm4175/pages/iot-mqtt-chat.md

 * By function calls, when we want to change something in the UI.
 That means, we want to do something, and we cause an effect in the user interface.
 These are events that are **initiated outside** of our specific user interface instance.
 * By callbacks, when the UI wants to inform us about something, like that the user clicked the "Send" button and wants to send a chat message.
 These are events that are initiated by our user working with the user interface, that means, **initiated inside** of the user interface.

+---
+type: figure
+source: figures/mqtt/chat-ui.png
+caption: "The two ways of interacting with the chat user interface."
+---

 ## Chat UI Function Calls